MSTendo64/FrigateApp/README.md

 ## Goals

 The primary goal is to create a straightforward, performant desktop alternative to the web interface for local Frigate server management.

-## Contributing

-As this project is in its infancy, any feedback, suggestions, or questions are welcome.
-Feel free to open an issue to start a discussion.